How to Make Buying a Home Less Stressful

 You can also be sure your employer is ready to receive and complete your employment verification form.
 If you have traditional employment, this will be a key part of your mortgage application process.

-Money always causes stress, so make sure you’re well aware of everything you’ll owe before ever diving in.
+Money always causes stress, so make sure you know everything you’ll owe before diving in.
 Once you find the house you want to purchase, you’ll need cash for your earnest money deposit and option fees.
-At closing, you’ll have closing costs (about 2 to 5% of the home’s price), as well as your down payment.
+At closing, you’ll have closing costs (about 2 to 5% of the home’s price) as well as your down payment.